wp-plugins/sb-core/readme.txt

 Please update all SB Plugins after you updated SB Core.

 == Changelog ==

+= 1.3.4 =
+* Add function to get all image from string.
+* Add function to remove all image from string.
+* Add function to show media upload buttons.

 = 1.3.3 =
 * Add meta box field class.